|Back to Main Print This Page Email to a Friend|

-Diabetes.
-Diabetes puts women at significantly higher risk for asymptomatic bacteriuria.
+Diabetes: Diabetes (type 1 and type 2) puts women at significantly higher risk for asymptomatic bacteriuria.
 The longer a woman has diabetes, the higher the risk.
-(Control of blood sugar does not affect this condition.)
+Control of blood sugar does not affect the risk for this condition.
 The risk for UTI complications, and fungal-related UTIs, is also higher in people with diabetes.

-Sickle-Cell Anemia.
-Patients with sickle-cell anemia are particularly susceptible to kidney damage from their disease, and UTIs put them at even greater risk.
+Sickle-Cell Anemia: People with sickle-cell anemia are particularly susceptible to kidney damage from their disease, and UTIs put them at even greater risk.

-In most cases, urinary tract infections are annoyances that cause urinary discomfort.
+In most cases, UTIs are annoyances that cause urinary discomfort.
 However, if left untreated, UTIs can develop into very serious and potentially life-threatening kidney infections (pyelonephritis) that can permanently scar or damage the kidneys.
 The infection may also spread into the bloodstream (called sepsis) and elsewhere in the body.

 UTIs in pregnant women pose serious health risks for both mother and child.
 UTIs that occur during pregnancy have a higher than average risk of developing into kidney infections.
-Any pregnant woman who suspects she has a urinary tract infection should immediately contact her doctor.
+Any pregnant woman who suspects she has a UTI should immediately contact her doctor.
 Many doctors recommend that women receive periodic urine testing throughout their pregnancies to check for signs of bacterial infection.

 In some adults, recurrent UTIs may cause scarring in the kidneys, which over time can lead to renal hypertension and eventual kidney failure.
 Most of these adults with kidney damage have other predisposing diseases or structural abnormalities.
-Recurrent urinary tract infections, even in the kidney, almost never lead to progressive kidney damage in otherwise healthy women.
+Recurrent UTIs almost never lead to progressive kidney damage in otherwise healthy women.

-Scarring and future kidney problems are also concerns for children who experience severe or multiple kidney infections.
+Scarring and future kidney problems are concerns for children who experience severe or multiple kidney infections.

-Symptoms of lower urinary tract infections usually begin suddenly and may include one or more of the following signs:
+Symptoms of lower UTIs usually begin suddenly and may include one or more of the following signs:

 - The urge to urinate frequently, which may recur immediately after the bladder is emptied.